openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 1. Continue regular flow

 ##### Health check

 1. Assess health of MicroShift and persist the result to "history of commits"

 ##### MicroShift's green and red scripts

 1. Write system's health to "history of commits"

 #### Manual interventions

+Following section describes scenarios where admin's intervention is needed because:
+- system no longer can heal itself by rebooting or rolling back to previous deployment, or
+- admin wants to try different system image because current one is unhealthy.

 ##### Addressing MicroShift's health